Reach Out Today

 2. Rapid Onset: Fentanyl is also lipophilic, meaning it dissolves easily in fats.
 This allows it to cross the blood-brain barrier very quickly, reaching opioid receptors in the brain faster than most other opioids.
 The effects are almost immediate, and respiratory depression can occur within minutes, leaving very little time to intervene.

 Illicitly manufactured fentanyl is also frequently mixed with other drugs, like heroin, cocaine, or counterfeit prescription pills.
+Counterfeit pills are often made to look like legitimate medications but may contain fentanyl, greatly increasing the risk of overdose.
+Consuming fake pills that are not prescribed can be extremely dangerous, as they may be contaminated with fentanyl without the user’s knowledge.
 People often consume it without even knowing it, placing them at an extremely high risk of an unexpected overdose.
+Fentanyl is widely distributed through illegal drug markets, which increases the risk of contamination in other substances.

 Looking For Substance Abuse Treatment?